juancki/docus/source/problems/knapsack-travelsman-2.rst

 Knapsack and Travel Salesman Combined Problem III
 =================================================

-We will first approach to the solution with an heuristic solution and then, we will see the A* implementation.
+We will first approach to the solution with an heuristic solution and then, we will see an heuristic solution plus A* implementation.

 Suboptimal Heuristic Solution
 ------------------------------